olpeh/olpeh.github.io/_drafts/react-suspense.md

 const FAQ = lazy(() => import('app/components/FAQ'));
 ```

-Further on in the render part of our root component, we wrap all of the different routes with `<Suspense>` and give it a spinner component as the fallback.
+Further down in the render part of our root component, we wrap all of the different routes with `<Suspense>` and give it a spinner component as the fallback.
 The spinner will be displayed if loading the component code is slow.
 This may or may not be good from the user experience point of view.